-The King Street Real Estate Fund (Offshore PF), L.P ("KS REF") is an opportunistic global real estate fund which aims "to produce attractive, risk adjusted returns throughout diverse market environments - with a focus on situations which are out of favour, complex, misunderstood and / or in transitional markets."
-KS REF is now fully invested and has made 13 investments across Europe and the US.
-The overall performance during 2023 was approximately 5.1% in USD, adjusted for capital calls and distributions.
-Given the challenges in general real estate markets in the period, this was quite a solid result.
-We continue to expect the assets in KS REF will be sold over a multiyear time horizon.
-In 2023, we have received a distribution of US\$142k.
+The King Street Real Estate Fund (Offshore PF), L.P ("KS REF") is an opportunistic global real estate fund that aims "to produce attractive, risk adjusted returns throughout diverse market environments - with a focus on situations which are out of favour, complex, misunderstood and / or in transitional markets."
+The overall performance during 2024 was flat in USD.
+We continue to expect the assets in KS REF will be sold over a multi-year time horizon.
+During 2024, we have received distributions of US\$201k.